TeamPiped/documentation/content/docs/self-hosting/index.md

 Now, create A records to your server's public IP with the hostnames you had filled in above.

-Finally, run `docker-compose up -d` and you're done!
+Finally, run `docker-compose up -d`, or `docker compose up -d` and you're done!

 Consider joining the federation protocol at https://github.com/TeamPiped/piped-federation#how-to-join

-## Docker-Compose Nginx AIO script
+## Docker-Compose Nginx standalone setup

-Note: This setup requires you to have your own reverse proxy in addition to the one provide, and requires you to configure TLS manually.
+Note: This setup requires you to have your own reverse proxy in nginx, in addition to the one we provide.
+It also requires you to configure TLS manually, which you can do with [certbot](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04) `sudo certbot --nginx piped.yourdomain.com; sudo certbot --nginx pipedapi.yourdomain.com; sudo certbot --nginx pipedproxy.yourdomain.com`.

 First, install `git`, `docker` and `docker-compose`.
+In some newer updates, you can use `docker compose` as a command of `docker`, rather than `docker-compose` with a slash.

 Run `git clone https://github.com/TeamPiped/Piped-Docker`.